 MCH leaders need a broad understanding of system thinking in order to achieve collective impact.
 They need to hone their leadership skills and master the concepts of systems science, system dynamics, mental modeling, concept mapping, network analysis, and technology systems.

-Provisions of the Affordable Care Act (ACA) offer both challenges and opportunities for MCH delivery systems.
-Changes will result from states’ planned expansions in Medicaid coverage; altered funding and payment mechanisms for clinical and public health services; and new incentives for hospitals, health insurers, and employers to provide public health and prevention services.
-It’s clear that the current systems of care will intersect and overlap.
+Health transformation offers both challenges and opportunities for MCH delivery systems.
 MCH professionals will play an important role in developing systems and integrating services that optimize the use of human and financial resources, and address disparities at the population level.
-While the concept of systems integration is not new, its application to MCH in light of the new ACA provisions presents a unique challenge, and opportunity, for MCH professionals.
+While the concept of systems integration is not new, its application to MCH in light of changing health systems presents a unique challenge, and opportunity, for MCH professionals.